 A Pinworm Medication Is Being Tested As A Potential Anti-Cancer Drug

-Cancer researchers are testing whether a generic drug that's been used for more than 40 years to treat parasitic infections may also help fight cancer.
+Cancer researchers are testing whether a generic drug that has been used for more than 40 years to treat parasitic infections may also help fight cancer.

 The tests of mebendazole are part of a growing effort to take a fresh look at old medicines to see if they can be repurposed for new uses.